Liberal Democratic Party (Japan): Ideology and political stance

-The LDP is usually associated with conservatism, Japanese nationalism and being on the political right of the political spectrum.
-The LDP has been described as a variety of disparate ideologies such as conservative-liberal, liberal-conservative, social-conservative, ultranationalist, and ultraconservative.
-The party though has not espoused a well-defined, unified ideology or political philosophy, due to its long-term government, and has been described as a "catch-all" party.
+Ideologically, the LDP is widely described as conservative, as well as nationalist.
+While usually associated with Japanese conservatism, Japanese nationalism, and being on the right-wing of the political spectrum, the party has been described as a variety of disparate ideologies, such as conservative-liberal, liberal-conservative, social-conservative, ultranationalist, and ultraconservative.
+The party has not espoused a well-defined and unified ideology or political philosophy due to its long-term government, and has been described as a catch-all party.

 The LDP members hold a variety of positions that could be broadly defined as being to the right of main opposition parties.
-Many of its ministers, including former Prime Ministers Fumio Kishida, Yoshihide Suga and Shinzo Abe, are/were affiliated with the parliamentary league of Nippon Kaigi, a far-right ultraconservative lobby group.
-In Japanese politics, the convention is to classify the Liberal Democratic Party and the Japanese Communist Party as occupying the conservative and progressive ends of the ideological spectrum respectively.
-However, this classification has faced challenges, especially among younger generations, since the 1990s.
+Many of its ministers, including former Prime Ministers Fumio Kishida, Yoshihide Suga, and Shinzo Abe, are or were affiliated with the parliamentary league of Nippon Kaigi, a lobby group described as far-right and ultraconservative.
+In Japanese politics, the convention is to classify the LDP and the Japanese Communist Party as occupying the conservative and progressive ends of the left–right spectrum, respectively; however, this classification has faced challenges, especially among younger generations, since the 1990s.

-The LDP has also been compared to the corporatist-inspired model of conservative parties, such as the Christian Democratic Union of Germany, in its relative openness towards economic interventionism, mixed market coordination and public expenditure, when compared to neoliberal orthodoxy.

-History

-In the case of the LDP administration under the 1955 System in Japan, their degree of economic control was stronger than that of Western conservative governments; it was also positioned closer to social democracy.
-Since the 1970s, the oil crisis has slowed economic growth and increased the resistance of urban citizens to policies that favor farmers.
+Observers compared the LDP to the corporatist-inspired model of conservative parties, such as the Christian Democratic Union of Germany, in its relative openness towards economic interventionism, mixed market coordination, and public expenditure, particularly when compared to neoliberal orthodoxy.
+In the case of the LDP administration under the 1955 System, their degree of economic control was stronger than that of Western conservative governments, and was positioned closer to social democracy.
+Since the 1970s, the oil crisis slowed economic growth and increased the resistance of urban citizens to policies that favor farmers.
 To maintain its dominant position, the LDP sought to expand party supporters by incorporating social security policies and pollution measures advocated by opposition parties.
 It was also historically closely positioned to corporate statism.

-2021 manifesto

-During the 2021 general election, the party released the LDP policy manifesto, titled "Create a new era together with you", which included support for policies such as: